Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#5Part1.md

 * **Automate Tasks**
   * Automating the backing up of data
   * Automating package installations
-  * Automating package installations
+  * Automating updates
 * **Using Linux Commands inside a program**
   * Use Linux commands inside programs
-   * Use Linux commands inside programs
+  * Controlling the workflow of your system and commands.

 ## Command Line Format
 Options modify the command's behaviour on the arguments.